About

 The Damage Prevention Institute upholds three core principles:

 What gets measured gets managed.
-Comprehensive metrics and benchmarks driving meaningful accreditations for all stakeholders are critical to evaluating progress and reducing damages.
+Comprehensive metrics and performance benchmarks, driving meaningful accreditation for all stakeholders, are critical to evaluating progress and reducing damages.

 A truly efficient and transparent damage prevention process serves all stakeholders, all the time.
-Participant involvement and peer review make the damage prevention system more effective for everyone.
+Comprehensive participant involvement and peer review make the damage prevention system more effective for everyone.

 A commitment to advancing safety is demonstrated through adherence to CGA Best Practices and Next Practices.
 CGA membership and practicable application of CGA Best Practices and Next Practices are core elements of DPI participation.

-The DPI will be inclusive of facility owners/operators, excavators, and locators who commit to advancing safety through adherence to DPI policies, which are in alignment with CGA’s Best Practices and the work of the Next Practices Initiative.
-The peer review model will be essential for sharing lessons learned and adopting practical solutions to support damage prevention.
+The DPI is inclusive of facility owners/operators, excavators, and locators who commit to advancing safety through adherence to DPI policies, which are in alignment with CGA’s Best Practices and the work of the Next Practices Initiative.
+The peer review model is essential for sharing lessons learned and promoting practical solutions to support damage prevention.

-Accreditation of DPI participants will be based on a demonstrated commitment to their damage prevention responsibilities.
+Accreditation of DPI participants is based on a demonstrated commitment to their damage prevention responsibilities.
 All DPI participants must be CGA members; CGA members can voluntarily participate in DPI.

-CGA’s Damage Information Reporting Tool (DIRT) will provide a foundational dataset for evaluating the safety performance of facility owners/operators, locators and excavators who participate in the Damage Prevention Institute.
+CGA’s Damage Information Reporting Tool (DIRT) is the foundational database for evaluating the safety performance of facility owners/operators, locators and excavators who participate in the Damage Prevention Institute.
 Data from 811 centers (one call centers) will also support DPI metrics and analytics.

 Guide to the DPI